zaxbux/wn-gmaildriver-plugin/README.md

 To make sure everything is working, try test sending a mail template to yourself.

 ### Revoking access
 In case you want to revoke access, click **Reset to default** on the *Gmail configuration* page.
 This will delete the credentials and access tokens.
-You will also want to [remove app access on your Google account](https://support.google.com/accounts/answer/3466521).
+You may also want to [remove app access on your Google account](https://support.google.com/accounts/answer/3466521).

 ## Important Notes
 * The Gmail API will only send emails as the account which you granted access with, it is currently not possible to send email as another user.

 ## Change Log

+* 1.0.3 - Fixed logic issues, app is removed from user account when settings are reset.
+Updated dependencies.
-* 1.0.2 - Fixed errors that occur when invalid credentials are supplied
+* 1.0.2 - Fixed errors that occur when invalid credentials are supplied.
-* 1.0.1 - First version
+* 1.0.1 - First version.

 ## TODO

-* Revoke API token with Google when settings are reset
+All done!